 Most dental insurance plans cover a percentage of the cost of bridges.
-Additionally, Stamford Dental Arts has a wide array of payment and financing options available.
+Additionally, Stamford Dental Arts have a wide array of payment and financing options available.
 Since leaving spaces in your mouth unfilled can lead to more extensive dental work, the price of a bridge often doesn’t stop you from proceeding.
 The benefits of a bridge apply both to your health and to your self-image.

 If you think you may need a dental bridge and you live close to Stamford, contact Stamford Dental Arts and schedule your initial consultation.
 Your dentists, Ali Modiri, DDS and Marjan Moghadam, DDS treats you right and takes care of all your oral health needs.

 Date & Time That Works For You